mohammad09010/CMPN202-Operating-Systems-Journal/week3.md

   - ***Disk:*** `wa` (Wait) time from top to measure I/O blocking.

 ## 6. Learning Reflection
-Phase 3 focused on preparing the environment for stress testing, which brought practical networking challenges to the forefront.
+Phase​‍​‌‍​‍‌ 3 revolved around getting the environment ready for stress tests, which eventually highlighted networking issues that were previously less noticeable.

 **1. The "Air-Gap" Trade-off:**

-The most significant challenge this week was the conflict between the secure "Host-Only" network requirement and the practical need to install software.
-The server could not reach the `apt` repositories to install `stress-ng` or `iperf3`.
-I had to temporarily re-architect the network adding a NAT adapter to facilitate these updates.
-This demonstrated a real-world operational trade-off: highly secure, isolated networks make simple maintenance tasks like patching significantly more complex.
+The main difficulty of this period was the antagonism between the secured "Host-Only" network and a reasonable course of action which was software installation.
+Since the server was disconnected from `apt` repositories, it was impossible to install `stress-ng` or `iperf3` by using a command line.
+To make these updates possible, I temporarily redesigned the network by adding a **NAT** adapter.
+This operational incident exemplifies the so-called **trade-off** in the real-world scenario of the IT industry, where highly secured, isolated networks cause quite a few problems for simple maintenance tasks such as patching.

 **2. Synthetic vs. Realistic Workloads:**

-In selecting the applications, I learned to distinguish between "Synthetic" and "Realistic" loads.
-While `stress-ng` is excellent for pushing hardware to its theoretical limit (100% CPU), it does not accurately model the chaotic behavior of a real server.
-This is why I included `gcc` compilation, it creates a "bursty" workload that stresses the CPU, RAM, and Disk simultaneously, providing a more holistic view of how the OS handles resource contention.
+During the process of app picking, I was introduced to the concept of distinguishing **Synthetic ** from **Realistic** loads.
+It is `stress-ng` which is a good tool for hardware performance under theoretical situations (100% CPU), however, it is not able to simulate chaotic operations of a server in the real world.
+That is the reason why I supplemented `gcc` compilation, which by nature is bursty workload that severely stresses CPU, RAM, and Disk at the same time and thus, gives a better insight of resource contention in the OS environment.

 **3. The Observer Effect:**

-I deliberately chose `iperf3` and `stress-ng` because they can be run in "daemon" or "quiet" modes.
-I realized that if I used heavy monitoring tools *on* the server itself, the monitoring tool would consume resources, skewing the test results.
-This validated the decision to offload data collection to the Workstation via SSH.
+It was on purpose that I selected `iperf3` and `stress-ng` as they both have daemon or quiet modes in which they can be run.
+Heavy monitoring tools *on* the server that is being tested would lead to resource consumption by a monitoring tool and therefore, the test results would be distorted.
+Here thus, the decision to offload data collection to the Workstation via SSH is ​‍​‌‍​‍‌confirmed.

 ---
 [< Previous: Week 2](week2.md) | [Return to Home](index.md) | [Next: Week 4 >](week4.md)